afcarl/procgraph/docs/source/pgdoc.rst

 Blocks for common statistical operations.

 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================
 :ref:`cov2corr <block:cov2corr>`                                                                                                                                                                         Compute the correlation matrix from the covariance matrix.
+If zero_diagonal = True, the diagonal is set to 0 instead of 1.
 :ref:`covariance <block:covariance>`                                                                                                                                                                     None
 :ref:`expectation <block:expectation>`                                                                                                                                                                   None
 :ref:`normalize <block:normalize>`                                                                                                                                                                       None